-Empire State Building offers amazing views of the city of New York from its observatories on the 86th and 102nd floors.
+Empire State Building offers stunning views of the city of New York from its observation decks on the 86th and 102nd floors.

 You can experience its magic any day as it is open all days of the year from 8 am to 2 am.

-More than 3.5 Million people visit Empire State Building every year.
+More than 4 Million people visit the Empire State Building every year.

 Check some of the best Empire State Building facts –

-Ever since the Empire State Building was inaugurated (1931), it has been a very popular destination for Hollywood movies.
+Ever since the Empire State Building got inaugurated (1931), it has been a top-rated Hollywood movie destination.

-The most popular culture representation of this building was in King Kong (1933) in which the lead character, climbs to the top of the building.
+The most famous cultural representation of this building was in King Kong (1933), in which the lead character climbs to the top of the building.

-For this film’s 15th anniversary, a huge 90-foot tall inflatable King Kong was placed on the building mast above the observation deck by the artist Robert Vicino.
+For this film’s 15th anniversary, a massive 90-foot tall inflatable King Kong was placed on the building mast above the observation deck by the artist Robert Vicino.

-Hollywood has featured the ESB in more than 250 movies till date.
+Hollywood has featured the ESB in more than 250 movies to date.

 2. Many celebrities have enjoyed ESB’s city view

-The Empire State Building has proudly rolled out the red carpet to numerous famous visitors.
+The Empire State Building has proudly rolled out the red carpet to numerous celebrities.

-You can search up the name of the celebrity of your wish and most probably you will find them posing for the camera on the observation deck.
+You can search for your favorite celebrity, and you are sure to find them snapped on the observation deck.

-Some eminent personalities who have been to ESB are Emma Watson, Ariana Grande, Bear Grylls, Cast of “The Simpsons”, Freida Pinto, Hilary Duff etc.
+Some eminent personalities who have been to Empire State Building are Emma Watson, Ariana Grande, Bear Grylls, Cast of “The Simpsons”, Freida Pinto, Hilary Duff, etc.

 3. Empire State Building was built really fast

-It was inaugurated forty-five days ahead of its projected opening date.
+It got inaugurated forty-five days ahead of its projected opening date.

 4. A hotel was demolished to build Empire State Building

-In the 1890s a hotel called Waldorf Astoria was constructed on this land.
+In the 1890s, the Waldorf Astoria hotel got constructed on the same land.

 5. Two buildings inspired the design of ESB

-Today, these buildings are referred to as Empire State’s architectural ancestors.
+That is why these buildings are also known as the Empire State’s architectural ancestors.

 6. Empire State Building was to have a mooring mast

-Empire State Building’s upper tower was originally designed as a mooring mast for airships.
+Empire State Building’s upper tower was to be a mooring mast for airships.

-Sadly, this purpose failed since the high winds near the building’s rooftop made it impossible for pilots to negotiate.
+Sadly, the building owners couldn’t take this plan forward because the high winds near the building’s rooftop made it impossible for pilots to negotiate.

-Note: A mooring mast, or mooring tower, is a structure designed to allow for the docking of an airship outside of an airship hangar or similar structure.
-More
+A mooring mast, or mooring tower, is a structure designed to allow for an airship docking outside of an airship hangar or similar facility.